-Dr. Jenna Gaw was born and raised in the California Bay Area.
+Dr. Jenna Gaw was born and raised in the California Bay Area to Chinese-Filipino immigrants.
 She received her B.S. degree with Honors in microbiology from UC San Diego in 2010.
 She later returned to San Francisco to pursue her doctor of dental surgery degree at the University of the Pacific Arthur A. Dugoni School of Dentistry.

 She has received accolades and awards for clinical excellence, academic scholarship and community service, including receiving the Thomas R. Bales Good Samaritan Award in 2012 and the Hinman Symposium Award in 2013.